chris-a-phillips/react-styled-components-template/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Best-README-Template</h3>
+  <h3 align="center">README-Template</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    A basic README template to jumpstart your projects!
     <br />
     <a href="{link_to_documentation}"><strong>Explore the docs »</strong></a>
     <br />